jmquintana79/jmquintana79.github.io-bkp/_posts/2016-03-21-quick-jekyll.md

 A GitHub post-commit hook will automatically deploy your changes to your hosted blog.
 You will receive a success or failure notice for every commit you make to your blog.

 ## 6. Customize
-Jekyll-Bootstrap can be used as-is as a basic blogging platform but also it could be customizing deeply:
+Jekyll-Bootstrap can be used as a basic blogging platform but also it could be customizing deeply:

 #### Themes